officelearn/azure-docs.sv-se/articles/active-directory/managed-identities-azure-resources/how-to-view-managed-identity-service-principal-cli.md

 ## <a name="next-steps"></a>Nästa steg

-Mer information om hur du hanterar Azure AD tjänstens huvudnamn med Azure CLI finns i [az ad sp](/cli/azure/ad/sp).
+For more information on managing Azure AD service principals using Azure CLI, see [az ad sp](/cli/azure/ad/sp).